 The above screenshot is an overview of the article which represents an example of how you can add 30 days to a number of dates in an Excel worksheet.
 You’ll learn more about all suitable functions in the following methods in this article.

-7 Simple Ways to Add 30 Days to a Date in Excel
+How to Add 30 Days to a Date in Excel: 7 Simple Ways

 1. Using Algebraic Formula to Add 30 Days to a Date